-Nudge theory is about using encouragement or suggestions to guide behavior while still giving people the freedom to make their own decisions.
-The key word here is "freedom"; instead of trying to change traveler behavior through mandates or rules, encouragement and choice are at the center of driving change. clear explanation and a relevant context - it is possible to "nudge" people into making better choices.
-Travelers can be reached and influenced at different stages of the booking and travel process.
-This can be as straightforward as sending the traveler a text message on their arrival at an airport to remind them what green travel options are available to their meeting location.
+Libertarian Paternalism Freedom to choose without restricting or mandating but provide clear guidance and recommendations.
 Measurement & Feedback If people know their choice is measured, their decisions can change.
 Timely feedback helps simplify and guide.
+Nudge theory is about using encouragement or suggestions to guide behavior while still giving people the freedom to make their own decisions.
+The key word here is "freedom"; instead of trying to change traveler behavior through mandates or rules, encouragement and choice are at the center of driving change.

-Monitor progress, adjust 5 where needed Now that you have identified the right travel levers and designed interventions to shape traveler behavior, it's time to set up systems to monitor your progress.
+Monitor progress, adjust where needed Now that you have identified the right travel levers and designed interventions to shape traveler behavior, it's time to set up systems to monitor your progress.
 Tracking multiple interventions over time can be a complex challenge, particularly given the number of variables concerned.
 Begin by obtaining meaningful data, ideally linked with the travel levers discussed in step 3.
 This data will tell you whether your interventions led to the emission reductions you had targeted.
 Interventions do not always deliver the planned outcomes and may become less effective over time as conditions change.
 You should regularly check that your interventions are working.
 Maintaining a carbon budget Prior to the disruption of 2020, travel budgets were mainly financially driven.
 Organizations would set a financial budget for travel - although they were not always successful in sticking to it.
 There would usually be a legitimate business reason for exceeding the budget.
 At the end of the financial year, the overspend could be forgotten about.
 The situation is quite different when the focus shifts to carbon emissions.
 Failing to achieve targeted budget reductions in one year will add to the reduction needs of the following year.
 To avoid widening the gap, it is critical to meet the annual emissions target.
 Regular and repeated monitoring As noted (Accounting for business growth, page 8), you need to be mindful of changing circumstances like business growth.
 You should carry out an annual review of your emission reduction needs, to ensure the emission reduction target remains within reach.